EleniNtz13/Newton-s-method/README.md

   ✨This is where the Hessian comes in...

-- The **Hessian matrix** (matrix of second derivatives) contains the second derivatives of the function.
+- The **Hessian matrix** $$H$$ (matrix of second derivatives) contains the second derivatives of the function.
 Second derivatives reveal the curvature of the function and help us understand its behavior near a point.

 $$